skylinemac/skylinemac.github.io/index.md

 - **Note**:

   - College bowl prizes will be given separately from individual prizes
-  - College bowl scores do not affect individul scores accumulated from previous rounds
+  - College bowl scores do not affect individual scores accumulated from previous rounds

 # Contact